-Since its inception in 1996, the Arizona Water Banking Authority (AWBA), in partnership with CAP, has stored excess CAP water within Arizona.
+Since its inception in 1996, the Arizona Water Banking Authority (AWBA), in partnership with CAP, has stored more than four million acre-feet of CAP water in the aquifers of central and southern Arizona.
 This water has been stored in underground storage and groundwater savings facilities throughout the CAP service area.
-By statute and agreement, CAP is responsible for recovering a portion of this stored water in support of:
+CAP is responsible for recovering a portion of this stored water in support of:

-- CAP M & I subcontracts when there is a shortage in Colorado River water supplies
+- CAP municipal & industrial (M & I) subcontracts when there is a shortage in Colorado River water supplies

 - The Southern Nevada Water Authority Agreement

 The 2021 Joint Update builds on previous planning efforts in the 2014 Plan, further discusses Independent Recovery concepts intended to increase flexibility and fully utilize existing infrastructure, includes an analysis of recovery capacity requirements focused on impacts to direct uses, and identifies future activities and commitments by AWBA, ADWR and CAP.

 On May 1st, 2014, the CAWCD Board voted to formally acknowledge the Joint Recovery Plan.
 The Plan advances the joint objective among CAWCD, AWBA and ADWR to develop a coordinated and cooperative planning process that includes distribution and recovery of water stored by the AWBA.